Ric Flair: The Four Horsemen (1985–1991)

-By 1986, wrestling promoter Jim Crockett had consolidated the various NWA member promotions he owned into a single entity, running under the banner of the National Wrestling Alliance.
-Controlling much of the traditional NWA territories in the southeast and Midwestern United States, Crockett looked to expand nationally and built his promotion around Flair as champion.
-During this time, Flair's bookings as champion were tightly controlled by Crockett, and a custom championship belt was created for Flair.
+By 1986, wrestling promoter Jim Crockett Jr. had consolidated NWA member promotions he owned into one entity, under the banner of the National Wrestling Alliance.
+Controlling much of the traditional NWA territories in the southeast and Midwestern US, Crockett looked to expand and built his promotion around Flair as champion.
+Flair's bookings were tightly controlled by Crockett, and a custom championship belt, the "Big Gold Belt", was created for Flair.

+Flair lost the NWA World Heavyweight Championship to Rhodes on July 26, 1986, at The Great American Bash in a steel cage match.
+However, Flair regained the title at a house show on August 9, when Rhodes passed out in the figure four leglock.
+At Starrcade '86: The Skywalkers in November, Flair successfully defended the Heavyweight Championship against Nikita Koloff.

 Flair lost the NWA World Heavyweight Championship in Detroit to Ron Garvin on September 25, 1987.
-Garvin held the title for two months before losing to Flair on November 26, 1987, at WCW's first pay-per-view event, Starrcade, in Chicago.
+Garvin held the title for two months before losing to Flair on November 26, at WCW's first pay-per-view event, Starrcade '87: Chi-Town Heat, in Chicago.